Green hydrogen is crucial in the future energy system

 Together with our stakeholders, ISPT is involved in establishing the hydrogen infrastructure that is needed for the energy transition.
 Given the relevance for both industry and the energy sector, and the scale associated with this, the focus is on large hubs for production at strategic locations, connecting and integrating the process industry with the energy system of the future.

-Or follow our LinkedIn-community on hydrogen to stay in the know.
+Or follow our LinkedIn-community of monthly newsletter on hydrogen to stay in the know.